 Days 8 & 9 — Český Krumlov/Prague

 Drive to Prague, stopping along the way to visit the traditional village of Holašovice or medieval Tábor (time permitting).
 Celebrate our adventures at a farewell dinner.
 The next morning, enjoy a walking tour of Prague’s charming Old Town and sprawling hilltop castle complex.
 In the afternoon, transfer to the airport for your return flight.
-Hotel Constans (B,L,D; B,L)
+Hotel Constans (for 2018 departures) or Hotel Adria (for 2019 departures) (B,L,D; B,L)